 Heinrich Heine.
 Erinnerungen von Alfred Meissner.
-(Recollections of Heinrich Heine, by Alfred Meissner.)
-Trübner and Co.
+(Recollections of Heinrich Trübner and Co.
+Heine, by Alfred Meissner.)

 It is the base habit of us mortals generally, to enjoy things first and find fault with them afterwards, to reap some pleasant fruit from other men's doings and then cry out against them as misdoings.
-Thus we, after running through these Recollections of Heine with considerable interest, and gathering from them several details which enable us to correct or fill up the picture of him in our imagination, are inclined, now we lay down Herr Meissner's book, to blame him for falling into the temptation of bookmaking, and diluting into a volume the matter which might easily have been conveyed in an article.
+Thus we, after running through these Recollections of Heine with considerable interest, and gather-ing from them several details which enable us to correct or fill up the picture of him in our imagination, are inclined, now we lay down Herr Meissner's book, to blame him for falling into the temptation of bookmaking, and diluting into a volume the matter which might easily have been conveyed in an article.
 But since, after all, the volume is a small one, and is written agreeably enough, we repress our critical impulse, and prefer noticing with satisfaction the at once sympathetic and impartial spirit in which these Recollections are written.
 Herr Meissner is himself a poet, and what is more, a poet with whom Heine never quarrelled; during several long visits to Paris he was a frequent visitor, and in the intervals a constant correspondent of Heine's; and he saw him both alone and in the society of others at different stages of his seven years' lingering death; so that he gives us the experience of an appreciatory friend, and not the gossip of a tourist or a lion-hunter.
 The fact that this experience was always personally agreeable to himself has not prevented him from forming a sober estimate of Heine, and he does not discredit his own testimony by indiscriminating laudation.
 Considering his opportunities, we might have expected a greater amount of positive material in these Recollections, if we had not remembered how fragmentary and often incommunicable are the particulars from which we build up our conception even of many whom we call our intimate friends.
-Herr Meissner, however, has the power of Teproducing such particulars with considerable vividness, and from his successive sketches, for which he assures us he has not drawn on his memory, but on notes carefully made while a scene or conversation was fresh in his mind, the reader may very well gather an idea of Heine's habits and entourage at different epochs during the later years of his life.
+Herr Meissner, however, has the power of reproducing such particulars with considerable vividness, and from his successive sketches, for which he assures us he has not drawn on his memory, but on notes carefully made while a scene or conversation was fresh in his mind, the reader may very well being a Jew; but it would be just as ridiculous if I declared myself to be a Jew. . . gather an idea of Heine's habits and entourage at different epochs during the As I was born to deliver over the bad and the rotten, the false and the foolish, to later years of his life.
 Nothing could be more common-place than Heine's Paris home-three small rooms on the third story, moderately furnished, and looking on a narrow, dimly-lighted court.
 The sitting-room had the usual white marble chimney-piece, with the inevitable Parisian mirror and vases filled with artificial flowers; and this chimney-piece was the most striking object in the room.
-All that seemed exceptional about this home was, that when you knocked at the door, it was opened by an old pock-marked negress, in a motley silk turban, and you heard the screaming of a parrot from Madame Heine's room.
+All that seemed exceptional about this home was, that when you knocked at the door, it was opened by an old pock-marked negress, in a motley silk turban, and you heard the screaming of a parrot from Madame .
+Heine's room.